Bank of America Global Automotive Summit

 Business performance and outlook

-• Strong operational performance with targets exceeded last year and a solid plan for $135 million net performance improvement this year, with confidence in surpassing it.
+• Strong operational performance with targets exceeded last year and a solid plan for $135 million net performance improvement this year; optimism remains high for surpassing this goal.

-• Significant new business wins, including major conquest awards in North America and China, with $1.4 billion in wins last year and two major Chinese programs launching this year.
+• Significant new business wins, including major conquest awards in North America and China, with $1.4 billion in wins last year and continued momentum into 2024.

 • Tariff regime changes will reduce reported revenue by $100–$200 million in Q1, but with no impact on operating income and a positive cash flow effect.

-• IDEA by Lear, a decade-long cultural and operational transformation, is driving automation, digitalization, and engineering advancements, with over 700 dedicated staff and 600+ global use cases.
+• IDEA by Lear integrates innovation, digitalization, engineering, and automation, with over 700 dedicated staff and 600+ global use cases.

 Partial view of Summaries dataset, powered by Quartr API